EssayPublished · 10 min read

 If you get rid of God, you do not get rid of judgment.

-You inherit the harder question: what now has the right to judge?
+You inherit the burden of naming what now has the right to judge.

 The burden I mean is not religious atmosphere.
 It is not incense, old buildings, inherited shame, or the feeling that life should have a deeper tone.

 The burden is concrete.
 It is the work of naming guilt and innocence.
-It is the power to grant permission and demand sacrifice.
-It is the authority to say what may not be violated, what must be protected, what needs forgiveness, what deserves condemnation, and what a life is for.
+It is the authority to say what may not be done, what must be protected, what deserves repair, what needs forgiveness, what demands sacrifice, and what a life is for.

 The best secular answer is not nihilism

-It does not say evil is fake, guilt is chemistry, dignity is sentiment, or justice is only preference backed by force.
-That is the crude answer, and it is not worth much time here.
+The best secular answer does not say evil is fake, guilt is chemistry, dignity is sentiment, or justice is preference backed by force.
+That is the thoughtless, uninteresting answer.

-The better answer says the burden was human all along.
-Law, conscience, memory, love, reason, mutual recognition, vulnerability, culture, and disciplined institutions have always carried moral life.
-God was one name for their accumulated force.
-We did not lose the foundation of morality when we stopped believing in God.
+On this account, God was one name for their accumulated force.
+We did not lose the foundation of morality when belief in God weakened.
 We stopped projecting our own moral labor onto the heavens.

-But carrying moral judgment is not the same as having the final right to judge.
+But carrying moral truth is not the same as having the final right to judge.

 That is the pressure point.
 Human practices can carry real fragments of moral life.
 The question is whether any human practice can give itself the final right to judge without becoming dangerous.